teslanet-nl/mule-plc-connector/README.md

 ### Configuration

 The Config element configures how to connect to a PLC instance.
 The configuration is referenced by every operation that accesses the PLC.
+Different parameters can be set to accommodate the PLC device capabilities.
+The concurrency parameters set limitations on the number of operations that will be executed simultaneously.
+The _concurrentIo_ parameter limits total concurrency of all operation types, which has a default of 1.
+As a result all operations are serialized by default.
+Set an appropriate value if concurrency is needed, where a negative value means unlimited concurrency.
+The timeout value will be used as maximum operation duration.

 For example the configuration of a Modbus PLC: